gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 In the first line the package name is `simpleio` and the function name is `ReadStringFromKeyboard`.
 In the second line the package name is `fmt` and the function name is `Println`

-The second pattern is at the end.
+The second pattern starts after the `.`.
 It looks like this.
 ````
 name-of-function(...)
 ````
 The `...` could be anything, or nothing at all.
-But whatever it is we are telling the function that we want the function to process the something.
+But whatever it is we are telling the function that we want the function to process something.

 In the case of the `Println` function the something is a `string` with the value `Please type in your name`.
 In the case of the `ReadStringFromKeyboard` function we don't need to supply any extra